rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

     - anubis.rober.lab
 ```

+This configuration includes setting a clientCA value, which is a reference to a config map.
+The config map contains the PEM-encoded CA certificate bundle that is used to verify a client’s certificate.

 * After edit the ingress operator we can see that the pods of the ingress / Haproxy are restarting:

 ```sh